 How To Train For A Race And Still Have A Life - Orange Mud, LLC

 Training for a marathon can be a stressful experience, especially for new runners.
-It is important to prepare properly and learn to manage the stress, possible anxiety and fear and actually be able to still have a life while at it.
-Here is how to get ready for a marathon and at the same time be able to go on with your normal activities, work and family obligations:
+It is important to prepare properly and learn to manage the stress, possible anxiety, and fear while still maintaining a balanced life.
+Here is how to train for a race like a marathon and at the same time be able to go on with your normal activities, work, and family obligations:

 Make sure you are committed to your training regimen